Should You Stay on the JR Yamanote Line in Tokyo?

 Harajuku

-Trend central – come here to see quirky shops, food trends like giant stacks of crisps or ice creams shaped like bunnies.
+Trend central – come here to see quirky shops and food trends like giant stacks of crisps or ice creams shaped like bunnies.
 Harajuku Yamanote line station is also the closest station to the entrance to the Meiji Shrine – one of Tokyo’s best shrines and temples.

 Shibuya